ray-project/ray/doc/source/rllib/rllib-offline.rst

                 "num_cpus": 1,
             },
             # When iterating over the data, prefetch two batches
             # to improve the data pipeline.
-Do not shuffle the
+Don't shuffle the
             # buffer (the data is too small).
             iter_batches_kwargs={
                 "prefetch_batches": 2,